sebastianvelez/interestRates/PITCHME.md

 Note:

 There are 3 sources of profit: 1) search costs, 2) cost and quality differentiation, 3) reserve price effect.
 And the initial quote is additive in c in the interior.
-They have proofs on that and the corollary tha follows
+They have proofs on that and the corollary that follows